I. Mission and Objectives

 in consultation with the EC, in accordance with University procedures.

-Major duties include 1) overseeing, reviewing, and revising the LAS Undergraduate
+Major duties include 1) overseeing, reviewing, and revising the LACS Undergraduate

 Program, including serving as Chair of the Undergraduate Committee; 2) recruiting,